What type of wall mount should I choose?

 With this mount, you can turn a television to the left or right.
 This is useful when you have 2 or more viewing positions, such as your couch and dining table.
 Most pivotable wall mounts have an adjustable arm that allows you to adjust the viewing distance.
 When 1 of your viewing positions is far from the TV, simply pull the device towards you.

 Tiltable and pivotable: full flexibility

 If you want to move a TV in all directions, go for a pivotable and tiltable wall mount.
 With this, you can always create the ideal viewing angle, wherever you are in the room.
 Keep in mind that you can't usually hang the TV tightly against the wall.
 This is because the pivot and tilt mechanisms of these mounts take up 5 to 10 centimeters of space.

 Check the VESA size

-When choosing a wall bracket, you should pay attention not only to the suitable TV format and weight, but also to the VESA size.
+When you choose a wall mount, you should not only consider the suitable TV format and weight, but also the VESA size.
 This size shows how many millimeters are between the attachment points.
-To ensure that the bracket fits on the TV, the VESA size of both products must be the same.
+To ensure the mount fits on the TV, the VESA size of both products has to be the same.